 In November-December 2020, the Group acquired a property complex from a related party - Karabatan Utility Solutions LLP in the amount of 11.794.689 thousand tenge.
 In accordance with the sale and purchase agreement, the Group will pay by equal annual installments until 25 March 2025.
 Accordingly, the Group discounted future cash flows at a discount rate of 10,25%.
-As of 31 December 2023, unamortized discount on accounts payable of Karabatan Utility Solutions LLP amounted to 286.058 thousand tenge (as of 31 December 2022: 697.311 thousand tenge).
+As of 30 June 2024, unamortized discount on accounts payable of Karabatan Utility Solutions LLP amounted to 145.625 thousand tenge (as of 31 December 2023: 286.058 thousand tenge).

-As at 31 December 2023, the amount of payable net of the discount was 4.431.817 thousand tenge, 2.163.124 thousand tenge of which were included within long-term payables from related parties.
-For the year ended 31 December 2023, the Group recognized expense from amortization of discount of long-term trade payables in the amount of 411.253 thousand tenge.
+As at 30 June 2024, the amount of debt less discount amounted to 2.213.311 thousand tenge, which was entirely included in short-term accounts payable from related parties.
+For the six months ended 30 June 2024, the Group recognized an expense from amortization of discount on accounts payable in the amount of 140.433 thousand tenge.